• Home

 The First Armed Forces Day Parades

-When Armed Forces Day was created by then-Secretary of Defense Louis Johnson, the very first observance on Saturday, May 20, 1950, was given a theme; “Teamed For Defense.”
-Armed Forces Day was intended partly to raise civilian awareness of the military so a parade featuring the latest military hardware and marchers from every branch of military service.
+When Armed Forces Day was created by then-Secretary of Defense Louis Johnson, the very first observance on Saturday, May 20, 1950, was given a theme: “Teamed For Defense.”
+Armed Forces Day was intended partly to raise civilian awareness of the military so the parade featured the latest military hardware and marchers from every branch of military service.

-There were parades all over the country and even some overseas; one notable example on that day was the Washington D.C. event with ten thousand troops including cadets, veterans, and currently serving active duty members.
+There were parades all over the country and even some overseas.
+One notable example on that day was the Washington D.C. event with 10,000 troops including cadets, veterans, and currently serving active duty members.

-In New York City, there were more than 30 thousand participants and more than 250 aircraft involved.
+In New York City, there were more than 30,000 participants and more than 250 aircraft involved.
 There was even a thousand-troops strong march in Berlin at Templehof Airfield.

 Military Parades: Eisenhower and JFK

 Presidential inaugurations in the 1950s and 1960s were marked by military parades and military-style parades.
-The 1953 inauguration of President Dwight Eisenhower included participation by more than 20 thousand troops and even featured a nuclear-capable cannon.
+The 1953 inauguration of President Dwight Eisenhower included participation by more than 20,000 troops and even featured a nuclear-capable cannon.

 In 1961, President John F. Kennedy’s inaugural parade included a display of American military hardware including the Nike Zeus missile and the Nike Hercules missile.